Morphing tree drawings in a small 3D grid: Morphing through lifting edges

 \begin{proof} Every lifted subtree moves inside its half-plane.
-That means that different subtrees $T'(end(e_j))$ with the same $st(e_j)$ do not intersect in projection to X0Y plane and though do not intersect with each other.
+That means that different subtrees $T'(end(e_j))$ with the same $st(e_j)$ do not intersect in projection to $XY_0$ plane and though do not intersect with each other.

 Subtrees with different $st(e_j)$ in projection lie in non-crossing disks $\ball{\Gamma_1}{v}{rpw \cdot d(\Gamma) \cdot (4 \cdot d(\Gamma) + 1)}$ by Lemma~\ref{lemma:points_in_circles} and also can not intersect during this morph. \end{proof}